mauricios11/random_forest_deployment/README.md

 # *Random Forest* + *XGBoost Stacking* Deployment for Streamlit

 This project showcases the deployment of a Stacking model that combines **Random Forest** and **XGBoost** for predicting income levels based on demographic and economic features.
-The deployment is built using Streamlit, offering an interactive and user-friendly interface to make predictions.
+The deployment is built using Streamlit.

-* 🎯 **Objective**: The primary goal of this project is to deploy a robust machine learning model for predicting whether an individual earns more than 50K USD annually based on input features like *age, marital status, education, etc.*.
-The project demonstrates the entire pipeline, from training the stacking model to deploying it on Streamlit.
+* 🎯 **Objective**: Deploy a robust ML model for predicting $\rightarrow$ whether an individual earns more than 50K USD annually based on input features like *age, marital status, education, etc.*.
+* The project demonstrates the entire pipeline: [project repo](https://github.com/mauricios11/income_classif_eda), from the entire EDA, then impute missing values, then balance the target column, and finally training a stacking model to deploying it on Streamlit.

-* To use the app enter to the next link: "[app income classification](https://mauricios11-random-forest-deployment.streamlit.app/)"
+* To use the app enter to the next link: "[Income Prediction APP ](https://mauricios11-random-forest-deployment.streamlit.app/)"

 ## Description:

-* **Stacking Model**: Combines the predictive power of Random Forest and XGBoost to improve overall performance.
+* **Stacking Model**: Combines the fusion of the power fo two models: *Random Forest* and *XGBoost* to improve overall performance.

-* **Streamlit Frontend**: A simple and interactive web interface for users to input data and receive predictions.
+* **Streamlit Frontend**: Just a simple web interface for users to input data and receive predictions.

 * **Probability Outputs**: Displays both the predicted class *(income >50K or <=50K)* and the associated probabilities.